DavidCZE/ClassesApp/README.md

-# GroupProject: Online Class & Attendance Management System
+# Group Project: Online Class & Attendance Management System

 ## Purpose
-This web application allows administrators and teachers to manage classes, students, attendance, and grades.
+This simple web application allows administrators and teachers to manage classes, students, attendance, and grades.
 It provides dashboards for both roles, analytics, and export features for record-keeping.

 ## Features
 - Admin and teacher login